Sierra Vista Scenic Byway: History

 It was designated a National Forest Scenic Byway on July 14, 1989.

 Points of interest

 Globe Rock

 Globe Rock is a large granodiorite, semispherical boulder resting atop a small granodiorite perch.
 It once served as a gathering place of the Mono Indians as seen by the many acorn grinding mortars in the surrounding granite.
 Theodore Roosevelt was once photographed here.
 Globe Rock is a corestone that was formed in place by spheroidal weathering and later exposed by the erosion of the saprolite that once enclosed it.

+Jones Store

+Jones Store is a historic, seasonal country store in the Sierra Nevada, located 14 miles from Bass Lake along Beasore Road, at an elevation of approximately 6,800 feet.
+Established in 1936, the store originated to cater to the needs of cattle drivers during their seasonal migrations between valley and mountain grasslands.

 Fresno Dome

 Fresno Dome is a large granite dome that rises from the forest above Soquel Meadow.
 It is the last designated landmark on the route.